MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/security-guidelines.md

 ms.reviewer: kartikk
 ---

-# Security Best Practices for Azure Information Protection
+# Security Best Practices for Information Protection

-The Azure Information Protection (AIP) Software Development Kit (SDK) provides a robust system for publishing and consuming protected information of all types.
+The Information Protection (AIP) Software Development Kit (SDK) provides a robust system for publishing and consuming protected information of all types.
 To help an AIP   system be as strong as possible, AIP enabled applications must be built using AIP    best practices.
 AIP enabled applications share responsibility for helping to maintain the security of this ecosystem.
 Identifying security risks and providing mitigations for those risks introduced during application development helps to minimize the likelihood of a less secure software implementation.

-Best practices for implementing applications by using the Azure Information Protection Software Development Kit (SDK) include the following categories of suggestions:
+Best practices for implementing applications by using the Information Protection Software Development Kit (SDK) include the following categories of suggestions:
 - [Threat Models and Mitigations](https://msdn.microsoft.com/library/aa362751.aspx)
 - [Security Attacks](https://msdn.microsoft.com/library/aa362736.aspx)